python/cpython/Doc/library/asyncio-stack.rst

 Low level utility functions
 ===========================

-To introspect an async call stack asyncio requires cooperation from control flow structures, such as :func:`shield` or :class:`TaskGroup`.
+To introspect an async call graph asyncio requires cooperation from control flow structures, such as :func:`shield` or :class:`TaskGroup`.
 Any time an intermediate ``Future`` object with low-level APIs like :meth:`Future.add_done_callback() <asyncio.Future.add_done_callback>` is